 Mathematical Interests, Past and Present

 The first number theory book that I studied was L.E.
 Dickson's "Introduction to number theory".
 It was available as a cheap Dover book at the time.
-It must surely rank as the dullest book on number theory ever written.
+It must surely rank as one of the dullest books on number theory ever written.
 In 1960, I persuaded Prof. Clive Davis to replace a course on projective geometry which used to be given by H.K.
 Powell, by a course on number theory.
 This was the first time number theory had been taught here.
 Clive's course was very stimulating.
-I went on to study E. Landau's Primzahlverteilung and struggled through Atle Selberg's proof of the Prime Number Theorem and H.N.
+I went on to study E. Landau's Primzahlverteilung, Atle Selberg's proof of the Prime Number Theorem and H.N.
 Shapiro's proof of Dirichlet's theorem, as well as other papers on elementary analytic number theory.

 My first discovery, in 1962, after perusing the relevant section in Hardy and Wright's book, was the prime-producing polynomials of Euler and their connection with imaginary quadratic fields with class number one.
 I soon learned that D.H.
 Lehmer had already obtained this result in Sphinx, Bruxelles, 1933.
 Harvey Cohn's A Second Course in Number Theory 1963, also had an account.

-In September 1962, I left Sydney by boat for England and Cambridge.
-I subsequently wasted my first year at Cambridge studying this area, not knowing that fellow student A. Baker and also H. Stark were also attacking this problem.
-K. Heegner had in fact solved the problem in Diophantische Analysis und Modulfunktionen, Math.
+In September 1962, I left Sydney on the Oriana for Southampton and thence to Cambridge.
+I subsequently wasted my first year at Cambridge studying this area, not knowing that fellow student Alan Baker and also Harold Stark were also attacking this problem.
+Kurt Heegner had in fact solved the problem in Diophantische Analysis und Modulfunktionen, Math.
 Zeit.
 56 (1952).

 I spent a considerable amount of time helped by collaborators, studying certain aspects of the 3x+1 problem (Collatz problem) and related problems.
 My starting point was a paper of H. Möller which related the 3x+1 problem to 2-adic analysis.

-I have written a survey (pdf file 206K) of work done with various collaborators on the generalized 3x+1 problem since 1981, presenting a point of view which makes the 3x+1 problem appear as part of a more general class of problems which are equally tantalizing, but about which one can make accurate predictions.
+I have written an account of work done with various collaborators on the generalized 3x+1 problem since 1981, presenting a point of view which makes the 3x+1 problem appear as part of a more general class of problems which are equally tantalizing, but about which one can make accurate predictions.

-I offer $100 (Australian) for the proof of a conjecture mentioned in Example 2.6 of my survey.
-(Also see the BCMATH program challenge.)
+I offer $100 (Australian) for the proof of a conjecture mentioned in BCMATH program challenge.

-Interested viewers can also experiment with some BCMATH programs below.
+Interested viewers can also experiment with some 3x+1 type programs.

-Some of my more recent research has been with George Havas, applying the modified lattice basis reduction algorithm (MLLL).
+I worked with George Havas, applying the modified lattice basis reduction algorithm (MLLL) to a number of problems.

 The exact integer arithmetic involved in the underlying Gram-Schmidt process slows things down for large matrices of size say bigger than 150x300.

-We then turned to the problem of finding small multipliers for the extended gcd problem.
-We believe we have the best algorithm in existence - a variant of the LLL algorithm.
+We then turned to the problem of finding small multipliers for the extended gcd problem and derived a variant of the LLL algorithm.
 We have also extended the method to finding the Hermite normal form of an integer matrix.
-A paper on these topics has appeared in Experimental Mathematics.
+A paper on these topics was published in Experimental Mathematics.

-Subsequently I found a refinement of the LLL gcd algorithm, which usually gives shorter multipliers.
+Subsequently I coded a refinement of the LLL gcd algorithm, which usually gives shorter multipliers.
 (See manuscript.)

 2000+